xanning/trial-redeemer-xag-support/README.md

 XAG stock checking and balance checking removed for testing with api ratelimits

 If any bug happen because of this update please open an issue.

-Is this latest version?
-No, i have a dev version that has few more features but i'm gatekeeping because its horribly written and unfinished

 # Flags?